Raised PSA

 The prostate is very enlarged, usually through a benign process such as Benign Prostatic Hyperplasia (BPH).

 If your prostate is enlarged it is more likely to secrete higher amounts of PSA.
-If your MRI scan shows an enlarged prostate without suspicion of prostate cancer we will calculate the PSA density (amount or PSA released per millilitre) which might give a reason for the PSA to be raised and provide reassurance.
+If your MRI scan shows an enlarged prostate without suspicion of prostate cancer we will calculate the PSA density (amount or PSA released per millilitre), which might give a reason for the PSA to be raised and provide reassurance.

 2. Inflamed prostate

+PSA is elevated through activity in the prostate usually due to inflammation.
 This inflammation could be because of a current or previous infection (e.g. prostatitis) or recent instrumentation of the urinary tract (e.g. a catheter).
 This is an entirely benign process and is the most common cause of artificially elevated PSAs.
 Trauma or exercise while cycling could also transiently raise PSA, although this should go back down with time.

 3. Prostate cancer

-Prostate cancer comes in many forms, from slow growing cancers that will not make a difference to a patient’s length or quality of life, to aggressive tumours that can spread.
+The main reason to investigate raised PSA is to rule out prostate cancer.
+Prostate cancer comes in many forms, from slow growing cancers that will not make a difference to a patient’s length or quality of life to aggressive tumours that can spread.

 If you are diagnosed with prostate cancer you will be given a Gleason score, which is made up of the two most common patterns of prostate cancer seen in your prostate.
 This combined with your PSA and stage (how far the prostate cancer has spread locally) will be used to determine how aggressive your prostate cancer is and how we should treat it.